nus-cs2030s/2223-s2/docs/18-interface.md

 }
 ```

-The lesson here is that when we using typecasting, we are telling the compiler that *we know best*, and therefore it will not warn us or stop us from making bad decisions.
+The lesson here is that when we are using typecasting, we are telling the compiler that *we know best*, and therefore it will not warn us or stop us from making bad decisions.
 It is important to always be sure when you use an explicit typecast.

 ## Impure Interfaces